JSnowden33/Wii-Bluetooth-Replacement/README.md

 - More wired Joy-Con functionality: Wired Joy-Con are not well tested and implementation is unfinished.
 They currently do not support virtual extensions or rumble.

+- Wii Motion Plus: Motion Plus emulation is mostly implemented but not tested.
+It should be functional on any controller with a gyroscope.

 ## Known Issues

 This project is experimental and has plenty of bugs.
 Below is a list of some important issues that still need fixing.